Lil Mosey: 2024–present: Love U Forever and standalone releases

-After a nearly year long hiatus Echols released multiple standalone singles including "One Too Many" on March 21, 2024, "Life Goes On" on March 22, "Backdown Road" on March 29 and "Thug Popstar" on April 5.
+After a nearly year long hiatus, Echols released multiple standalone singles including "One Too Many" on March 21, 2024, "Life Goes On" on March 22, "Backdown Road" on March 29 and "Thug Popstar" on April 5.
 Echols would then release the first and only single of his third extended play titled "By Yourself" which released July 26.
 His extended play Love U Forever was then released August 9.
 Echols then went onto release single "Not You" on October 4.
 He then released the single "Call" on November 8, the single was dedicated to his mother who had died October 19.

 Echols began 2025 by releasing single, "Anybody" on January 10.

 On February 21, Echols released his single, "Call My Phone."
 Which was followed by "Selfish" on May 16.

-Certified Hitmakers

 In 2020, Mosey opened his own record label, Certified Hitmakers.
 His first signee was Jae Lynx, who released his debut single "Bad Girl Vibes" under the label on November 6, 2020.
 On January 14, 2021, Lynx released his second single, "Regrets", with YNW BSlime.
 As of 2024, Jae Lynx is still the only signee to the label.

 Musical style

-Lil Mosey is known for his melodic flow and lyrics that are tailored to his life.
+Lil Mosey is known for his melodic flow and lyrics.
 When asked if the term "mumble rap" applies to him in an interview with Complex, Lil Mosey says "I wouldn't consider myself a mumble rapper, because I don't know what that is.
 But when I talk, I mumble."
-Although Lil Mosey does not consider his sound to be similar to Meek Mill's, he does consider the rapper an influence as in an interview with XXL Magazine, he describes how he would always listen to Meek Mill's song "Dreams and Nightmares" when he was younger.
+Although, Lil Mosey does not consider his sound to be similar to Meek Mill's, he does consider the rapper an influence as in an interview with XXL Magazine, he describes how he would always listen to Meek Mill's song "Dreams and Nightmares" when he was younger.
 When asked in the same interview about what comparisons he has drawn, Mosey responded "Music-wise, they be comparing me to Drake".

 Personal life

-On April 2, 2021, Echols was charged with one count of second-degree rape in Lewis County, Washington, for engaging in sexual intercourse with an individual that was incapable of giving consent.
-He pled not guilty and passed two polygraph tests.
+On April 2, 2021, Echols was charged with one count of second-degree rape in Lewis County, Washington, for allegedly engaging in sexual intercourse with an individual that was incapable of giving consent.
+He pled not guilty and passed two polygraph tests that were not admissible in court.
 Echols was tried in a joint trial alongside co-defendants Francisco P. Prater and Joshua D. Darrow.
 The trial began in February 2023 and in March 2023 he was found not guilty.